lindaxeva/datablix/README.md

 ### Main Research Question

-> **How might I make public-source property research more structured, traceable, and efficient while maintaining the human verification required for reliable research decisions?**
+> **How could public-source rental property research made to be more structured, traceable, and efficient while maintaining the human verification required for reliable research decisions?**

 ---